 Tax Court Lawyers in Lincoln

 At the national level, we have the United States Tax Court, which has locations all over the country.
-This means that there is an U.S. tax court in or near Lincoln, Nebraska.
+This means that there is an U.S. tax court in or near Lincoln, Rhode Island.

-Do I Need a Lincoln, Nebraska Tax Attorney?
+Do I Need a Lincoln, Rhode Island Tax Attorney?

-So, if you need to go to tax court, for whatever reason, you should pursue the counsel of a good tax attorney in Lincoln, Nebraska.
+So, if you need to go to tax court, for whatever reason, you should obtain the counsel of a good tax attorney in Lincoln, Rhode Island.
 While a non-lawyer who's licensed to practice before the tax courts may well give you perfectly competent representation, there are still advantages to hiring a lawyer.
 The main advantage is that lawyers are far more regulated in their profession than most non-lawyers.
-So, if a tax attorney severely damages your case due to negligence or incompetence, you will have substantial legal recourse against them.
+So, if a tax attorney severely damages your case due to negligence or incompetence, you will have considerable legal recourse against them.